btsmith29/AMLS_II_assignment23_24/README.md

 ## Ideas for Improving the Codebase

-1. Add support for saving the state of the various model, so that re-running the analysis would be quicker.
+1. Add support for saving the state of the various models, so that re-running the analysis would be quicker.
 2. Craft the utility methods into more classes/objects (e.g., perhaps a Task class would be elegant/useful).
 3. Use tuning utilities, such as KerasTuner perhaps, to help automate some of the hyperparameter search.